Kawungan, Queensland: Education

-Kawungan State School is a government primary (Early Childhood-6) school for boys and girls at Grevillea Street (25.2972°S 152.8496°E).
+Kawungan State School is a government primary (Early Childhood-6) school for boys and girls on the eastern side of Grevillea Street (25.2972°S 152.8496°E).
 In 2018, the school had an enrolment of 897 students with 73 teachers (64 full-time equivalent) and 44 non-teaching staff (28 full-time equivalent).
 It includes a special education program.

 Hervey Bay Special School is a special primary and secondary (Prep-12) school for boys and girls at 23 Frangipanni Avenue (25.2963°S 152.8523°E).
 In 2018, the school had an enrolment of 106 students with 29 teachers (28 full-time equivalent) and 37 non-teaching staff (24 full-time equivalent).

 There are no secondary schools in the suburb.
-The nearest secondary schools are Hervey Bay State High School in neighbouring Pialba to the north-west and Urangan State High School in Urangan to the east.
+The nearest government secondary schools are Hervey Bay State High School in neighbouring Pialba to the north-west and Urangan State High School in Urangan to the east.

 Amenities

 There are a number of parks in the area, including: